ofarar/stock-predictor2/investment_application_master.md

 > **No.**
 > I am a builder, not an investor.
 My entire career has been focused on *creating* value through Engineering and Product Development (Siemens, Defense), rather than allocating capital.
 This is why I value an "Active Owner" partner like Kjøller—to bridge that gap.

+### Where did you hear about us?
+*It could be, for instance, from an internet search...*

+> **Referral (Word of Mouth).**
+> I was referred to Kjøller by a fellow founder/peer who is also exploring investment opportunities.
+They spoke highly of your "Active Ownership" model and suggested it would be a good fit for my technically-focused background.

 ---

 ## 5. Use of Proceeds (Detailed)